jordanmcdougall/blog/content/what-are-nfts.md

 When purchasing an NFT, the buyer receives both the digital asset as well as proof of ownership through a token, however in some cases, the original creator will also retain control of copyright.

 A receipt of the token purchase is written to a blockchain network (most tokens are based on the Ethereum blockchain network however NFTs are available on other networks).
+By leveraging the decentralized nature of Distributed Leger Technology (DLT) and its inherent immutable property, it allows for the authenticity of ownership to remain unchallenged.

 Some content creators are also offering value add services such as a physical representation of the digital asset that is also provided to the buyer of the NFT.

-By leveraging the decentralized nature of Distributed Leger Technology (DLT), it allows for the authenticity of ownership to remain unchallenged.

 At the time of writing, the main marketplaces to buy NFTs include: